Professor John Bennet

 In 2004 he was appointed to his current chair at the University of Sheffield, where he also directs the Sheffield Centre for Aegean Archaeology.

-Since 1 October 2015, John has been based in Greece as Director of the British School at Athens.
+From October 2015 to September 2022 John was based in Greece as Director of the British School at Athens.

 - Research interests